lucendio/lecture-devops-infos/assignments/deliverables/project_concept.md

 * written in Markdown (or reStructuredText)
 * file(s) are stored and tracked in an accessible Git repository
 * hand in a deep link to the file(s) located in that repository
+* changes to the technology stack after handing in the initial version are only permitted after consultation

 #### Content